Rajiv620019/Rajiv620019/README.md

 <div  align="center">

-  I have completed my Bachelor's in Mechanical Engineering and am passionate about Blockchain.⛓️
+  I have completed my Bachelor's in Mechanical Engineering and am passionate about **Blockchain**.⛓️

-Currently building NFT marketplace for utilities.💥
+Currently building **NFT marketplace for utilities**.💥

 I love learning new technologies and am interested in trying anything new.🌱

-Currently learning Foundry, React Js, Next Js, and more.📖
+Currently learning **Foundry, React Js, Next Js, and more**.📖

 </div>